karteekparisa0765/DSA-IN-C-language/README.md

 # DSA-IN-C-language
-in this repo you will get the codes for the DSA algorithms implementation in c language
+in this repo you will get the codes for the DSA algorithms implementation in c language which are done and implemented by karteek parisa